Coronavirus Disease (COVID-19) in Boston

 - City Hall is only open to the public on Tuesdays, Thursdays, and Fridays, from 9 a.m. to 5 p.m.
 If you need to visit City Hall for essential services, you must make an appointment.

 - The plastic bag ordinance banning plastic bags at establishments in Boston will go back into effect on September 30.

 - Boston is in Step 1 of Phase 3 of the state's reopening plan.
 We continue to update City-specific guidance for Boston on our reopening website.

 - Park facilities, including athletic fields, courts, splash pads, and playgrounds are open as part of the City of Boston’s Phase 3 reopening.

-- We have free breakfast and lunch sites across the City for youth and teens through the Summer Eats program.
+- We have free breakfast and lunch sites across the City for youth and teens through the Boston Eats program.